MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 PowerApps application(s) will require purchase of a standalone Microsoft Flow license.

-**What are Microsoft PowerApps and Microsoft Flow use rights for Dynamics 365 applications?**
+### What are Microsoft PowerApps and Microsoft Flow use rights for Dynamics 365 applications?

-Please refer to [Licensing
+Refer to [Licensing
 guide](https://go.microsoft.com/fwlink/?linkid=2085130) for Microsoft PowerApps and Flow use rights for Office 365 applications.

-Effective October 1st 2019, there are certain changes made to use rights which are listed below: -
+Effective October 1st 2019, there are certain changes made to use rights which are listed below:

 PowerApps use rights with Dynamics 365 licenses: Dynamics 365 *Enterprise* licenses will no longer include general purpose PowerApps